The Drivers macro reads and copies the ID of each task’s driving predecessors into a custom text field for the task.

 One of the missing features for anyone coming to MSP from Primavera’s planning tools is the little mark designating the driving predecessor(s) in the predecessors list for each activity.

 MS Project 2010+ kind of addresses this with a feature called “Task Inspector” that opens a pane and displays some scheduling factors affecting the selected task.
 One of the factors displayed is the “Predecessor Tasks:” table, which lists the predecessor(s) (if any) that limit the early start date of the selected task.
-The driving predecessor is inserted as a link, so it is possible to jump through the driving logic of the schedule.
+The driving predecessor is inserted as a link, so it is possible to jump backwards through the driving logic of the schedule.

 Since I use BPC Logic Filter, I haven’t had much use for Task Inspector.
 Still, it is occasionally useful to see a long list of predecessors and know immediately which ones are driving the selected task.
 Here is a little macro to copy the IDs of the driving predecessors into the “Text2” field of each task.